vemel/handsdown/README.md

 # Generate documentation that points to main branch
 # with source links pointing to your repository
 # this command also creates `mkdocs.yml`
-handsdown --external `git config --get remote.origin.url`
+handsdown --external `git config --get remote.origin.url` --create-configs

 # Run mkdocs to build HTML
 python -m mkdocs build